 This understanding will aid companies in other endeavors, such as risk assessment and future projections.

-Moreover, as ESG reporting becomes more commonplace in the private sector, many stakeholders (such as consumers, investors, and employees) are coming to expect some sort of formal sustainability reporting process as a matter of due diligence.
+Moreover, as ESG reporting becomes more commonplace in the private sector, many stakeholders (such as consumers, investors, and employees) expect some sort of formal sustainability reporting process as a matter of due diligence.

 The Harvard Law School Forum on Corporate Governance reports that over 96% of 2021 Sustainability Reports included a letter from the CEO, signaling to stakeholders that ESG is a priority for senior leadership.

-The GRI reporting process is fairly open-ended in that GRI provides guidance and hard requirements via its Standards documents, but otherwise lets individual organizations determine the details of the process according to their needs.
+The GRI reporting process is fairly open-ended as it provides guidance via its Standards, while giving the flexibility to organisations to determine the details of the process according to their needs.

 The graphic is from the GRI Standards introduction document, and lays out the typical steps for reporting under the GRI Standards.

 The GRI does not require an audit phase, and there is no set timeline for the assessment.
-The GSSB does set out a new work program (involving projects to review existing Standards and develop new ones) every three years to keep the GRI Standards up to date.
+The Global Sustainability Standards Board (GSSB) does set out a new work program (involving projects to review existing Standards and develop new ones) every three years to keep the GRI Standards up to date.

 The content index makes reported information traceable and increases the report’s credibility and transparency.

-GRI recommends that organizations report in accordance with the Standards, meaning that the organization reports on all its material topics and related impacts and how it manages these topics.
+GRI recommends that organisations report in accordance with the Standards, meaning that the organisation reports on all its material topics and related impacts and how it manages these topics.

-However, if this is not feasible, the organization can choose which content of the GRI Standards to apply and report with reference.
+However, if this is not feasible, the organisation can choose which content of the GRI Standards to apply and report with reference.

 The Universal Standards were revised following recommendations from the GRI Technical Committee on Human Rights Disclosure (a stakeholder group for labor-related disclosures).